Jekyll Island History

 Jekyll Island’s history is both elaborate and diverse.
-Learn more about the storied timeline of Jekyll Island, Georgia and the historic sites you can visit to truly experience the following eras:
+Learn more about the storied timeline of Jekyll Island, Georgia, and the historic sites you can visit to truly experience the following eras:

 The Horton House tabby ruins stand as a sentinel to the founding of Fort Frederica.
 In 1738, Major William Horton received Jekyll Island from the colony’s trustees.
 A top aide of Oglethorpe’s, Horton had under his command the troops garrisoned at Fort Frederica, on St. Simons Island.
 With the completion of his home in 1743, Horton farmed and supplied Frederica with hops and barley for Georgia’s first beer, in addition to his military duties.
 1792 also marks the beginning of the Plantation Era.

 Later, the DuBignon family, who owned Jekyll from 1790-1886, occupied Horton’s home as their home until the mid-1800s.
 Visitors can view the DuBignon cemetery near the Horton House ruins.
-John Eugene DuBignon, with the help of his brother-in-law, Newton Finney, sold the island to a group of wealthy northerners in the late 1800’s.
+John Eugene DuBignon, with the help of his brother-in-law, Newton Finney, sold the island to a group of wealthy northerners in the late 1800s.

 Aided by an enterprising scout, some of the country’s most elite were next to find nirvana on Jekyll Island.
-It was just what they were searching for: a spot that would offer natural beauty, complete privacy and excellent weather so they might escape the brutal northern winters.
+It was just what they were searching for: a spot that would offer natural beauty, complete privacy, and excellent weather so they might escape the brutal northern winters.

 Soon, farmland gave way to a grand clubhouse, one that Munsey’s Magazine called "the richest, most inaccessible club in the world," and the Jekyll Island Club was born.
 After they selected Jekyll Island, and under their direction, it became the most exclusive resort in the nation.
 It is said its membership represented one-sixth of the world's wealth, and a dictate agreed upon no unwanted or uninvited person ever visit the island, a rule that remained in effect until 1942.

 Senator Nelson Aldrich of Rhode Island convened a secret meeting on Jekyll Island in 1910 to discuss banking reform.
 That discussion led to the Aldrich Plan, which became the forerunner of the Federal Reserve System.
-The first transcontinental telephone call on January 15, 1915 connected club member and AT&T president Theodore Vail on Jekyll Island with President Wilson in Washington, Alexander Graham Bell in New York, and his assistant, Thomas Watson, in San Francisco.
+The first transcontinental telephone call on January 15, 1915, connected club member and AT&T president Theodore Vail on Jekyll Island with President Wilson in Washington, Alexander Graham Bell in New York, and his assistant, Thomas Watson, in San Francisco.

 Purchased by the state of Georgia in 1947, Jekyll Island is Georgia’s own treasure.
 With environmental wisdom, only 35 percent of the island is developed.
 The other 65 percent remains preserved in its natural state.
 Nine hotels with over 1,500 rooms offer accommodations from family-oriented to luxury, and the activities available are the same activities that were once enjoyed by the millionaires: 63 holes of golf, nine miles of beach, a tennis complex, a summer water park, soccer complex, nature and turtle center, bike trails and fishing piers.

-Today, the Jekyll Island National Historic Landmark District is one of the largest projects in the southeast, and families and couples visit the area to enjoy the activities, attractions and events that Jekyll Island and the Golden Isles host every year.
+Today, the Jekyll Island National Historic Landmark District is one of the largest projects in the southeast, and families and couples visit the area to enjoy the activities, attractions, and events that Jekyll Island and the Golden Isles host every year.